-Build in the right PHP Framework, and you can save yourself thousands of hours of development time, improve site security, and get a fluid, easy-to-use website to market in half the time of your competition.
+Hire backend developer with knowledge of the right PHP Framework, and you can save yourself thousands of hours of development time, improve site security, and get a fluid, easy-to-use website to market in half the time of your competition.
 And this, in short, is why we choose to build so many of our client projects in Laravel.
 This open-source PHP framework is fast, secure, versatile and can save you up to 35 percent in your development costs.

 And when it comes to the benefits of using Laravel, that’s just the beginning.

 Laravel is an open-source, PHP framework developed by Taylor Otwell in 2011.
 It was created because the prevailing framework at the time, CodeIgniter, lacked important functions like user authentication and authorization.

 As an open-source framework, it is being continually improved upon as developers create new modules and capabilities.
 With eight versions published since its release, Laravel is a web application with true staying power, and it keeps getting better and more robust with every passing year.